lhc79/eCS/README.md

 and processing the stack.
 All tasks share the same stack space, and the implementation and style are similar to the operating system.
-   eCS supports three types of tasks: time triggered tasks, LOOP threaded tasks based on protothreads and FSM tasks, all of which support time triggering, message and priority scheduling.
+   eCS supports three types of tasks: time triggered tasks, LOOP threaded tasks (likes protothreads) and FSM tasks, all of which support time triggering, message and priority scheduling.
    Relevant documents of dispatcher: "eCS_cfg.h", "eCs.h", "eCS.c".
    1.Include "eCS.h" in the project main file, which automatically includes "eCS_cfg.h".